Packages

 onTargetUpdate

-This handler is called when the targeting information for the target token is changed.
+This handler is called when target information for this token changes.

 Parameters